 Your first email is always your most important email, so you need to make it count.
 A lot of companies send thank you emails after a customer completes a purchase or welcome emails when a prospect downloads a piece of content or signs up for a newsletter.
 However, not a lot of companies are sending these emails as part of a larger holistic lead nurturing strategy.

 These initial emails serve as an introduction to your brand and are a great way to gain a foothold in the door toward an extended nurture campaign.
-At Act-On, our welcome and thank you emails set the stage for a lengthy relationship that hopefully results in new customers and prolonged engagements.
+At Act-On, our welcome and thank you emails set the stage for a long relationship that hopefully results in new customers and prolonged engagements.

 First, we make sure to remind the recipient why they are receiving the email — whether it was triggered in response to a content download, demo request, pricing inquiry, or other engagement.
 From there, we offer additional information about other items of note that might interest the prospect (such as product add-ons, datasheets, etc.).
 And, in accordance with email deliverability best practices, we let each recipient know that we’ll be sending more messages with relevant and helpful content according to a predefined cadence.
 This last step sets expectations and helps prevent unsubscribes or, worse yet, having your emails cast into the abyss of the Spam folder.